Chrysanthemum care tips

 - Use a clean vase and fresh tap water.

-- Add the right amount of Chrysal Clear Universal.
+- Add the right amount of Chrysal flower food.
 Please read the description on the package.

 - Make sure there are no leaves in the water.

-- Chrysanthemums like all cut flowers, are sensitive to draughts and direct heat.
+- Chrysanthemums like all cut flowers, are sensitive to draught and direct heat.

 - Don’t place the Chrysanthemums next to ripening fruit or vegetables.
-The ethylene produced by the fruit and vegetables make the flowers die earlier.
+The ethylene produced by the fruit and vegetables makes the flowers wilt earlier.